Target species

 Oral use.

 The recommended dose is 5 mg/kg bodyweight of pradofloxacin once daily.
+To ensure a correct dosage, body weight should be determined as accurately as possible.
 Due to the graduation of the syringe the resulting dose range is 5 to 7.5 mg/kg bodyweight according to the following table:

 Dosing Table